-The Company believes it has sufficient cash to sustain its operations for the next 12 months, and sufficient liquidity to meet its trade payables and accrued liabilities.
-The longer-term ability of the Company to continue its business is dependent on the continuing success of its exploration programs coupled with available funding through sale of its share capital, funding from option/joint venture parties or disposition of property interests.
+The Company believes it has sufficient cash to sustain its operations for the next 12 months.
+The longerterm ability of the Company to continue its business is dependent on the continuing success of its exploration programs coupled with available funding through sale of its share capital, funding from option/joint venture parties or disposition of property interests.